 At the same time, their newfound independence broadens the child’s mindset and shows a world of endless possibilities.
 The fourth-grader has an adventurous spirit, is full of curiosity, and is eager to explore new capacities for learning and creativity.

-For students who turn 9 by May 1st, 2024
+For Students 9 by May 1st, 2025